-The generator plant has its own 12-volt starting battery so that it can be started independently of the coach 12-volt batteries.
+The generator plant has its own 12 volt starting battery so that it can be started independently of the coach 12 volt batteries.

-The generator can be started and stopped from either of three locations within the coach: at the driver's instrument panel; at the systems Monitor Panel, or at the bedroom panel.
-In addition, the generator can also be started in the generator compartment.
+The generator can be started and stopped from any of three locations within the coach: at the driver's instrument panel, at the systems Monitor Panel, or at the bedroom panel.
+In addition, the generator can also be operated from the controller box in the generator compartment.